Find Grad Schools

 27 Yearly Graduations

 The Master's University and Seminary is the 3rd most popular school in the nation for students seeking a doctor's degree in pastoral counseling.
-The average in-state tuition for full-time undergraduates is $27,950 per year, while in-state graduate students, on average, pay $8,400 per year.
-The pastoral counseling program at The Master's University and Seminary awarded 27 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $31,950 per year, while in-state graduate students, on average, pay $8,400 per year.
+During the most recent year for which we have data, 27 people received their doctor's degree in pastoral counseling from The Master's University.

 #4